Watch the Launch

 Landing Information

-The Falcon Heavy side booster will land back at the launch site after its flight.
+The Falcon Heavy side booster B1075 has landed back at the launch site at Landing Zone 40 after its 22nd flight.

 Type: Strap-On Booster